Key takeaways

 • A multi-tenant intercom system allows building tenants to communicate with visitors and grant them property access.

-• Common types of multi-tenant intercoms are wired, wireless, telephone, and video intercoms.
+• Wire, wireless, telephone, and video intercoms are common multi-tenant intercoms.

-• The types of buildings that can benefit from multi-tenant entry intercom systems are apartment buildings, commercial offices, condos, student housing, gated properties, and industrial facilities.
+• Multi-tenant entry intercom systems can benefit apartment buildings, commercial offices, condos, student housing, gated properties, and industrial facilities.

-Multi-tenant intercom systems are building entry solutions that grant access to guests, provide seamless entry for tenants, and help property staff maintain security.
+Multi-tenant intercom systems, or apartment intercom systems, are building entry solutions that grant access to guests, provide seamless entry for tenants, and help property staff maintain security.
 Since every building has visitors, tenants, and staff, every building needs a multi-tenant intercom system.

-Read on to discover what these systems are, how they work, and the types of systems available.
+Read on to discover these systems, how they work, and the types of systems available.
 You’ll also find the cost of these devices, how they benefit various properties, and what features to look for when choosing a system.
 Finally, discover the best multi-tenant intercom on the market.

 In this post, you’ll learn: